intltechventures/Consulting.Project.Tools/Interviewing/Stack-Ranking.md

 3 | Does not meet the skills/experience for the position, significant concerns with the candidate's interest/willingness to learn/grow into the role
 4 | Does not meet the skills/experience for the position, some concerns with candidate's ability to be mentored/trained 5 | Does not meet the skills/experience for the position, but could possible be mentored/trained.
 6 | Some material gaps in the skills/experience for the position.
-This will flourish with the right mentoring/training.
+This person will flourish with the right mentoring/training.
 7 | Partially meets skills/experience for the position, some additonal mentoring/training/support is recommended to help this person grow into their role.
 8 | Meets skills/experience for the position.
 This person should be able to help coach and mentor fellow team members.
 9 | Exceeds skills/experience for the position.
 This person would be a "force-multiplier" within assigned teams.
 This person has sufficient depth and breadth of experience to mentor others, and elevate them to their level.